stellashen/feed-me-please/README.md

 - User can drag and drop the food
 - User will see warnings for wrong food
 - Cat's happiness will increase/decrease with food
-- User will go to the next level when happiness reach 100
+- User will go to the next level when happiness reaches 100
 - Game over when happiness drops to 0

 #### Bonus: